Ofisare/VRCompanion/scripts/user_profiles/README.md

 To define these scenes more independently, you can create separate and individual gesture trackers:
  - `alternateTracker = gestureSets.createGestureSet("test", weaponInventory)`

-The first parameter is the name for the gesture set, the second an inventory object (use the default or create your own with `inv = Inventory())`.
+The first parameter is the name for the gesture set, the second an inventory object (use the default or create your own with `inv = Inventory()`.

-Additional custom gesture have to be created individually for each gesture set as well.
+Additional custom gestures have to be created individually for each gesture set as well.

 To switch the current gesture set, assign a `ModeSwitch(gestureSets.mode, "test")` action with the gesture set name to a gesture.